 Presidio Theatre Plaza

-[more detailed description of what’s being offered] Food costs are included in your tuition—beginning with a generous welcome spread on Friday.
-On Saturday we will offer a light spread available beginning at noon, then a full dinner to be served before the evening dance sets begin.
+Cow Hollow Catering, the primary caterer for the San Francisco Palace of Fine Arts, will be providing delicious food throughout the weekend.
+Food costs, including coffee and tea, are included in your tuition—beginning with a generous Mediterranean-style welcome spread on Friday.
+On Saturday we will offer lunch when you arrive, then dinner to be served before the evening dance sets begin.
 Select alcoholic and premium non-alcoholic beverages will be available for sale over the weekend.
+Basic dietary choices and needs will be accommodated, including omnivore, vegetarian, vegan, and gluten-free.

 A few tuition-waiver work exchanges may be available for participants.
 Inquiries for work exchanges will be entertained only after registration has begun (see below).
 Please contact the EEFC Office if you wish to be considered for a work exchange.
 We will follow up on individual work exchange requests as soon as possible.